beteras/dockmirror/README.md

 **This is in alpha stage**

 dockmirror is a docker wrapper to execute container program against local files.
+ex: `dockermirror.py docker run -it hashicorp/terraform:0.12.4 init`

-dockmirror use rsync to make a copy of your local folder on a volume.
+dockmirror use another container and rsync to synchronize your local current working directory on a volume.
 rsync use `docker exec` as a transport.
 Own container network is never used.

+## why another local/container synchronization

+- Client side only
+    - No docker host plugin
+    - No docker plugin
+    - Own container network never used
+    - No modification to your container
+- Easy to use
+    - Few dependencies available on all distro

 ## install